pnext/samples/README.md

 # Testing Data (for point cloud visualization)

 Example point cloud data that can be used for example displays and tests.
-More data and documentation will be added (and access via npm).

 **NOTE:** Creating these datasets requires [PDAL](https://pdal.io).
 If you don't have pdal installed, please checkout their [installation guides]((https://pdal.io/download.html)) or use via [docker](https://pdal.io/quickstart.html).